GoldenretriverYT/lowSpagVM/README.md

 Memory addresses can be manually written too.
 Example:
 `JMP #h03FF` (hex) or `JMP #1234` (dec)

+Since the MemoryPointer is a uint16, the maximum memory address is 0xFFFF (65535).
+This means that you can only access 64KB of memory.
+The VM included in here allocates 32KB of memory by default.

 There are 16 registers.
 15 is the **Ar**itmetic **R**esult Register but can obviously be manually written anyways.
 For registers with aliases, you can use `[ALIAS]` to reference it.
 Example: `[ARR]`
+Technically, up to 255 registers could be supported, but the assembler will not allow you to use more than 16 as most implementations of lowSpag only allocate 16 registers.

+### Syscalls
+There is a syscall instruction.
+Whilst this is a 0x8? instruction and therefore not required to be implemented.<br>
+Syscall ids are also not "standardized", but following are recommend (if not implemented, just ignore):
+ -> 0x00: SetConsoleForegroundColor (0-15) - Only to affect the next characters printed
+ -> 0x01: SetConsoleBackgroundColor (0-15) - Only to affect the next characters printed
+ -> 0x02: PrintString - Prints a string from memory at memPtr until null byte